Moors murders: Edward Evans

 On the evening of 6 October 1965, Hindley drove Brady to Manchester Central railway station, where she waited outside in the car whilst he selected a victim.
 After a few minutes Brady reappeared in the company of 17-year-old Edward Evans, an apprentice engineer who lived in Ardwick, to whom he introduced Hindley as his sister.
 Brady later claimed that he had picked up Evans for a sexual encounter.
 They drove to Brady and Hindley's home at Wardle Brook Avenue, where they relaxed over a bottle of wine.

-At some point Brady sent Hindley to fetch Smith, her brother-in-law.
-Hindley's family had not approved of Maureen's marriage to Smith, who had several criminal convictions, including actual bodily harm and housebreaking, the first of which, wounding with intent, occurred when he was 11.
-Throughout the previous year Brady had been cultivating a friendship with Smith, who had become "in awe" of Brady, something that increasingly worried Hindley as she felt it compromised their safety.
+At some point Brady sent Hindley to fetch David Smith, her brother-in-law.
+Although Hindley's family had not approved of Maureen's marriage to Smith, Brady had been cultivating a friendship with his brother-in-law, which increasingly worried Hindley as she felt it compromised their safety.
 Hindley returned with Smith and told him to wait outside for her signal, a flashing light.
-When the signal came, Smith knocked on the door and was met by Brady, who asked if he had come for "the miniature wine bottles", and left him in the kitchen saying that he was going to collect the wine.
+When the signal came, Smith knocked on the door and was met by Brady, who asked if he had come for "the miniature wine bottles" and left him in the kitchen, saying that he was going to collect the wine.
 Smith later told the police:

 Smith then watched Brady throttle Evans with a length of electrical cord.
-Brady sprained his ankle in the struggle, and Evans's body was too heavy for Smith to carry to the car on his own, so they wrapped it in plastic sheeting and put it in the spare bedroom.
+Brady sprained his ankle in the struggle, and Evans' body was too heavy for Smith to carry to the car on his own, so they wrapped it in plastic sheeting and put it in the spare bedroom with the intention of disposing of it later.